bernadinel/Ml_Problem/README.md

 List of features ready
 * Missing Values handling
 * Categorial features handling for each kind of model
-* Opitmization of each model by GridSearch
+* Optimization of each model by GridSearch
 * Model evaluation (train and valid set)